 You can select a Microsoft partner and delegate administrative functions, including creating service request tickets.
-For more information, see Help for Microsoft Intune Partners service description.
+For more information, see Help for Microsoft Intune Partners.

 If you have already purchased licenses from Microsoft under a volume licensing program, use the following for support:

 Microsoft assigns a severity level to a case when it is opened, based on an assessment of the issue type and customer impact.
 Descriptions of severity levels and initial response times are shown in the following table.
 These response times are the same as those for Premier Support customers.